 Being under pressure to submit copy, journalists tend to be savvy with their time and attention.
 If every obstacle is put in front of them to do their job effectively, don’t expect your story to appear in the media.

-Lack of records.
-Several journalists have expressed their frustration with the fact that newbies who are tasked with handling the lists are completely oblivious of who is who in the media.
-Instead of doing online research, they don’t hesitate to ask recognised reporters on their experience just to be added to the conference press list.
+journalists have expressed their frustration with the fact that newbies who are tasked with handling the lists are completely oblivious to who is who in the media.
+Instead of doing online research, they don’t hesitate to ask recognised reporters about their experience just to be added to the conference press list.
 The information might then get lost among the emails and the story repeats again.

 Not following up the initial contact